Skip links

 EHEDG hygienic certified and 3A sanitary leveling feet and components

-What is the difference between 3A and EHEDG?
+What is the difference between Sanitary Standard and EHEDG?

 International recognized hygienic and sanitary standards

-3-A Sanitary Standards, Inc. (3-A SSI) and EHEDG (European Hygienic Engineering & Design Group) are both organizations focused on promoting hygienic design principles and standards for equipment used in the food, beverage, and pharmaceutical industries.
+Sanitary Standards and EHEDG (European Hygienic Engineering & Design Group) are both organizations focused on promoting hygienic design principles and standards for equipment used in the food, beverage, and pharmaceutical industries.
 While they share similar goals, there are some key differences between the two:

 Product Line Contact

-Both EHEDG (European Hygienic Engineering & Design Group) and 3-A Sanitary Standards, Inc. (3-A SSI) provide certifications and standards related to hygienic design principles for equipment used in the food, beverage, pharmaceutical, and cosmetic industries.
-Here’s a comparison between EHEDG and 3-A certifications and standards:
+Both EHEDG (European Hygienic Engineering & Design Group) and Sanitary Standards provide certifications and standards related to hygienic design principles for equipment used in the food, beverage, pharmaceutical, and cosmetic industries.
+Here’s a comparison between EHEDG and Sanitary Standard certifications and standards:

 1. Geographic Focus:

-• 3-A SSI: Primarily focused on the North American market, including the United States and Canada.
+• Sanitary Standard: Primarily focused on the North American market, including the United States and Canada.

 • EHEDG: Focused on Europe but also has a global presence, with members and certified products worldwide.